sstahurski/MLB/README.md

 Models Directory
 ========
-These are basically the POCO objects created to for the information.
+These are basically the POCO objects created for parsing and holding the information.

 Services Directory
 ========